zammad/zammad-org/src/en/reference/docker-env-vars.md

   are using another proxy in front of nginx) you might want to change this.
   You can set the correct scheme `http` or `https` if needed.

+`NGINX_CLIENT_MAX_BODY_SIZE`
+: Define the maximum size of data that a client can send to the server.

 `ZAMMAD_RAILSSERVER_HOST` <Badge type="info" text="zammad-railsserver"/>
 : Host name of the rails server container.

 `ZAMMAD_RAILSSERVER_PORT` <Badge type="info" text="3000"/>
-: Port of Zammads rails server.
+: Port of Zammad's rails server.

 `ZAMMAD_WEBSOCKET_HOST` <Badge type="info" text="zammad-websocket"/>
-: Host name of Zammads websocket server.
+: Host name of Zammad's websocket server.

 `ZAMMAD_WEBSOCKET_PORT` <Badge type="info" text="6042"/>
 : Port of Zammad's websocket server.